ssinghalTT/tt-metal-magna/models/experimental/ufld_v2_rn18like/README.md

 ```

 - Results will be saved in .txt files for both Reference, ttnn Models
-- If you want to run the model on Custom dataset, Make sure to add input images and its corresponding truth labels here, before running the demo:
+- If you want to run the model on Custom dataset, Make sure to add input images and its corresponding truth labels in the following paths, before running the demo:

 Images: